BitcoinDesign/Guide/guide/daily-spending-wallet/first-use.md

 One of the difficult aspects of designing this experience is that users may start out with very different [expectations and needs]({{ '/guide/designing-products/getting-to-know-your-users/' | relative_url }}).
 Someone brand new to bitcoin may want to explore the application thoroughly before committing to it.
 Another user may already be comfortable and just wants to quickly share a QR code to receive funds.

 We recommend designing a flexible first-use experience that guides users towards best practices (the "happy path").
-Whenever possible, options should be available to skip parts individual users may not find relevant, or dive deeper and personalize settings.
+Whenever possible, options should be available to skip parts individual users may not find relevant or dive deeper and personalize settings.
 If skipped parts are highly important, the application should remind users about them at a later point.

 Some [studies]({{ '/guide/resources/design-research/' | relative_url }}) suggest that users struggled greatly with [technical terminology]({{ '/guide/glossary/' | relative_url }}) and feeling as though they had a lack of guidance during wallet setup.
 By walking users through simple steps that clearly frame the features of self-custodial bitcoin wallets, users will feel well-equipped to navigate and use the wallet confidently.